Skip to main content

 The Illusion of Data Segmentation

 One might assume that data kept in separate silos offers protection.
-For example, your is in one app, your workout data in another, and your location data is with your phone’s operating system.
+For example, your cycle tracking data is in one app, your workout data in another, and your location data is with your phone’s operating system.
 The modern data brokerage ecosystem, however, is built on the principle of aggregation.
 Companies exist whose entire business model is to purchase or acquire datasets from thousands of sources and link them together to create comprehensive profiles of individuals.

 Your phone’s advertising ID is often the key that unlocks this aggregation.
 Many apps, including wellness apps, share data with third-party advertising and analytics services.
 This data is often tagged with your advertising ID.
 When a data broker acquires multiple datasets that all contain this same ID, they can easily merge them.